rzfeeser/faprotax/README.md

 I've made a few bug fixes thus far.
 I've also made updates so the code now runs in Python 3.x.
 So, I suppose this is my own tiny fork of the FAPROTAX project.

-*"He who controls the FAPROTAX controls the universe!"*
+*"He who controls the FAPROTAX controls the universe!" -The Baron Harkonnen*
-  - *The Baron Harkonnen*

 Start with a review the FAPROTAX homepage @ http://www.zoology.ubc.ca/louca/FAPROTAX/lib/php/index.php?section=Home I'm not sure if the project is currently maintained, as it references, "...maybe working on Python 3...".